Do you always get confused by the difference between calligraphy, hand-lettering, and typography?

-Typography finds its use in a wide range of graphic designing projects like brochure and logo design, invitations, book publishing, memos, visiting cards, book cover, etc.
+Typography finds its use in a wide range of graphic designing projects, such as brochure and logo design, invitations, book publishing, memos, visiting cards, book cover, etc.

 Designing software like Illustrator or Photoshop

-I hope you find this post helpful, and by now, you have a better understanding of the difference between calligraphy, hand lettering, and typography.
+Here I have provided the most straightforward definitions of calligraphy, hand-lettering, and typography.
+I hope you find this post helpful, and by now, you have a better understanding of the difference between all these terms.

 Certified Content Writer, Graphologist, Author, Blogger, and YouTuber.
 Join me here to learn personality development through handwriting in easy to follow steps.